The Entrepreneur Series: Jennifer J. Artistry Makeup Artist

 What exactly does a MUA do?

 MUA equals Makeup Artist.
 We are responsible for a plethora of duties.
 Our main goal is to ensure that we enhance our client’s beauty through the art of makeup.
-To me, creating a natural, yet timeless look with healthy skin is my signature style of artistry.
+To me, creating a natural yet timeless look with healthy skin is my signature style of artistry.
 As your makeup artist, I identify myself as your “best friend behind the brush.”
-Most of my clients are experiencing anxiety because they usually are about to attend a special event or preparing for a photo shoot.
-My goal is to allow you to feel as comfortable as possible as I apply your makeup.
+Most of my clients are experiencing anxiety because they usually are about to attend a special event or prepare for a photo shoot.
+I aim to allow you to feel as comfortable as possible as I apply your makeup.

 Is it a lucrative business?

 Absolutely!
 The beauty industry alone is a multi-billion dollar business.
-No matter what financial situation we are in, women will always need beauty services; rather, it is hair, nails, and makeup.
+No matter our financial situation, women will always need beauty services; it is hair, nails, and makeup.

 Is it tough to get started in the industry?

 As long as you stay CONSISTENT with your work and continue to improve your artistry, you will be in the industry.
-Depending on which field you enter (TV/Film, editorial, bridal, special occasion), it is vital to network and spread the word of your business.
+Depending on which field you enter (TV/Film, editorial, bridal, special occasion), networking and spreading your business is vital.
 Living in Atlanta, the makeup industry is hugely oversaturated.
-It is your responsibility to continue to create an artistry that will allow you to set yourself apart from the competition.
+You are responsible for continuing to create artistry that will allow you to set yourself apart from the competition.

 How do you go about getting clients?

 Partnering up with photographers is an excellent way to gain clients.
 Also, continue to promote your work on social media.
-I am always finding ways on how to promote my business, and I keep my business cards on me at all times.
+I am constantly finding ways to promote my business, and I always keep my business cards on me.
 I have amazing friends, and they are always helping me promote my business.
 I am truly thankful for that.

 You recently started doing photography.
 How is that going?

 Photography was a hidden talent!
-I always enjoyed taking pictures, but I never thought of turning it into a business.
+I always enjoyed taking pictures but never thought of turning it into a business.
 So far, it is going just how I want it – slow.
-I am a perfectionist when it comes to my craft, and I don’t want to jump completely out there with the lack of knowledge on how to successfully run my photography business.
+I am a perfectionist in my craft, and I want to avoid jumping completely out there because I lack the knowledge to run my photography business successfully.
 It is entirely different from makeup.

 What made you get started?

 My friends pushed me!
 Also, after the recent passing of my grandfather, he was into photography.
 I took it under my wing to continue his legacy.
-Just like how I started doing makeup, my friends were asking me to take their pictures for their business.
+Just like when I started doing makeup, my friends asked me to take pictures for their business.
 I remember taking photography classes back in college, but I did not understand the technical side of photography.
-I am strictly a visual person, and what I see is art through my eyes, and I learned how to convey that into images taken from my camera.
+I am strictly a visual person, and what I see is art through my eyes, and I learned how to convey that in images taken from my camera.
 Afterwhile, I decided to take a couple of workshops, then everything just clicked.

 How do you balance a full-time job, being a makeup artist and a photographer?

-It’s hard – periodt!
+It’s hard – period!
 Time management is critical in balancing my triple life.
-Since my full-time job takes up most of my time, I have to strategize and plan my schedule months in advance.
+Since my full-time job takes up most of my time, I have to strategize and plan my schedule for months.
 However, it is hard.
-There are days where I am completely burnt out.
+There are days when I am completely burnt out.
 I had to learn not to be so hard on myself and take things one step at a time.
 This life is hard, but I wouldn’t change it for the world.

 Any advice for someone wanting to get started?